DGP-LVM: Derivative Gaussian process latent variable models

-In order to showcase the application of DGP-LVM to real-world scRNA sequencing data, we re-analyse cell-cycle data from \cite{mahdessian_spatiotemporal_2021}.
+We showcase the application of DGP-LVM to real-world scRNA sequencing data by re-analysing cell-cycle data from \cite{mahdessian_spatiotemporal_2021}.
 This dataset comprises of single-cell RNA expression profiles along the cell cycle as well as corresponding RNA velocities as estimates of expression profile derivatives obtained as a pre-processing step of cytopath, a method for simulation based cell trajectory inference \citep{gupta_simulation-based_2022}.
 Briefly, we choose this dataset because it covers single-cell transcriptomic profiles of the cell cycle, i.e. a cyclic process going through four phases depicting substantial variation in gene expressions and velocities.

 For the purpose of this case study, we use a reduced data set of spliced RNA gene expression data and its corresponding RNA velocity of 20 cells and 12 genes.
+In other words, each sample point corresponds to a single cell and each output dimension corresponds to a single gene, with the value being the gene expressions per cell.
+Thus, for this case study, we have the sample points $N = 20$ for $y$ and correspondingly $y'$ each with output dimensions $D = 12$.
 We sub-sampled the dataset in a stratified fashion so that cells from all four phases are included.
 We use the experimental time known as "cell hours" in the context of this specific data as the prior $\tilde{x}$ for our latent pseudotime (input) $x$.
 Both $\tilde{x}$ and $x$ are real numbers with values ranging between 0 and 1.
 For our prior measurement SD, we choose $s = 0.03$, so that it is proportional to our choices in simulation studies in Section \ref{sec-sim-data}.